dapperlabs-platform/terraform-elastic-cloud-gcp/README.md

 ## What does this do?

-Creates an Elastic Cloud Deployment with traffic filter rules to only allow traffic from allowed IPs and the VPC of the accompanying GCP project.
+Creates an Elastic Cloud Deployment.
+By default, it includes traffic filter rules to only allow traffic from allowed IPs and the VPC of the accompanying GCP project.

 ## How to provision this module?